tinalabs/tinacms-contentful/README.md

 To use this plugin, the following is expected:

 - You have a working application with [TinaCMS already setup](https://tinacms.org/docs/cms)
-- You have setup [OAuth applications with Contentful](./docs/oauth.md) if you plan to have your users authenticate with Contentful
+- You have setup [OAuth applications with Contentful](https://www.contentful.com/developers/docs/extensibility/oauth/) if you plan to have your users authenticate with Contentful
+- You have a space with Content Models and Entries ready to use

 ## Quick Start